Francisco Ángel Soriano San Martin

-Francisco Ángel Soriano San Martin (born 28 March 1949 in Las Tejeras-Langreo, Asturias) is a SH1 shooter from Spain.
+Francisco Ángel Soriano San Martín (born 28 March 1949 in Langreo, Asturias) is a SH1 shooter from Spain.
 In 2012, he was retired and a pensioner.
 Soriano competed at the 1988 Summer Paralympics, 1992 Summer Paralympics, 1996 Summer Paralympics, 2000 Summer Paralympics, 2004 Summer Paralympics, 2008 Summer Paralympics and 2012 Summer Paralympics.
 In 1996, he won a gold medal in the Free Pistol .50 P4, Mixed SH1 competition.
 In 2000, he won a bronze in the Free Pistol .50 P4, Mixed SH1 competition.

 Personal

 Soriano was born on March 28, 1949, in Las Tejeras-Langreo, Asturias.
 As a 16-year-old, he emigrated to Belgium.
 When living and working in Belgium for an elevator company as a 26 years old, he was injured in an accident at work that left him a paraplegic.
 The accident damaged his 9th and 10 vertebrae.
 He rehabilitated for a year in Brussels, with the first few months spent in bed.
 By 1982, he was married.
 Together, they decided to move to Spain in 1982.
 In 2012, he was based in Elche, and a retired pensioner.
 Prior to taking up shooting, he tried a number of disability sports including wheelchair basketball, wheelchair fencing, swimming and archery.
 He spent three years participating in archery.